 1. First Contact

-This is where a lead enters the sales pipeline.
-You’ll either give them a call, drop them an email or see them sign up on your website.
+This is where a lead enters the inside sales pipeline.
+Your sales team either give them a call, drop them an email or see them sign up on your website.

-If they respond to the first contact, they’re in your pipeline.
+If they respond to the first contact from your sales team, they’re in your pipeline.
 From there they’ll either make a purchase (for an easy sold, affordable service) or enter your pipeline if qualified and interested.

 2. Nurture / Call Back